IdeaBridge/AapliDocumentation/pages/mydoc/text.md

 The Text component is used to collect textual information from the user.
 It presents a text box where the user can enter their desired text.
 The component also provides a toolbar with various formatting options to enhance the text input.

-{% include image.html file="text1.jpg" url="https://admin.aapli.co/form-builder" alt="Text" caption="Text Component" %}
+{% include image.html file="text1.jpg" class="docimage" url="https://admin.aapli.co/form-builder" alt="Text" caption="Text Component" %}

 The toolbar includes the following tools:
 **Bold:** Allows you to apply bold formatting to the selected text.